 A keyframe with a stepped transition creates an immediate switch between itself and the previous keyframe.
 This is commonly referred to as a camera cut.
 Keyframes with stepped transitions display locations of interest with no flight path between them.
 Creating a camera cut from one location to the next is like a presentation of slides showing different city downtown areas.

 The location of the camera cut between keyframes can be edited using the transition slider.
 You can choose to cut early or cut late between the keyframes in the Animation Properties pane.

-A keyframe with a hold transition will keep the state of the view and all of its keyable properties stationary for the specified hold time (the default is 2 seconds).
-A hold can be used on any keyframe, and the length of the hold time can be important if you're using it to allow for features to finish rendering, or if there is specific text/labels to read, before moving to the next keyframe location.
+A keyframe with a hold transition keeps the state of the view and all of its keyable properties stationary for the specified hold time (the default is 2 seconds).
+A hold can be used on any keyframe, and the length of the hold time can be important if you're using it to allow for features to finish rendering, or if there is specific text or labels to read, before moving to the next keyframe location.
 Insert a hold for the selected keyframe from the Animation Timeline pane.
 Edit the duration of the hold in the Animation Properties pane.

 Ways to modify transitions

 Some transition types allow you to adjust how the path is calculated.
 For example, the height of the hop, or where the camera cut happens during a stepped transition.
 Turn on the display of the path and keyframes and adjust the perspective of your view especially if working in a scene.
 On the Animation Properties pane under the Keyframe tab adjust the transition slider for the selected keyframe.
 For example, if you have four keyframes and you want to adjust the hop height between keyframes three and four, you need select keyframe four.
 You will see keyframe four, and the path connecting keyframes three and four highlight.
 Think of it as how it got there instead of where it is going.
 The hop path will dynamically update its shape in the view as you move the slider.